fchensan/application-study-tool/pages/config/config_migration.md

-You can reduce the amount of repetitive yaml in the output by making sure these values match your common values (e.g. if you use the username: "telemetry", updating that value in the defaults file will prevent each per-bigip config stanza from containing that value to overide the "admin" value).
+You can reduce the amount of repetitive yaml in the output by making sure these values match your common values (e.g. if you use the username: "telemetry", updating that value in the defaults file will prevent each per-BIG-IP config stanza from containing that value to overide the "admin" value).

 The script will intelligently merge values that are logically equivalent but not identical.